How to do Photogrammetry - Types and Applications of Photogrammetry

-Photographic surveying is a method of surveying in which plans or maps are prepared from photographic taken at suitable camera stations or photographic is the science of making measurement from photographs.
+Photographic surveying is a method of surveying in which plans or maps are prepared from photographs taken at suitable camera stations or Photogrammetry is the science of making measurement from photographs.

 Types of Photogrammetry:

 There are two ways of taking aerial photographs.

 Verticals are taken with the axis of the camera pointing vertically downward.
 These photographs can produce more accurate maps as the variation n scale over the area is smaller and no area remains hidden.
 However the details in photograph can not be easily identified as the view offered is unfamiliar to eyes.
 Oblique are produced by giving a camera a tilt up to 30 to the forward dir.
 Oblique photographs are further classified as

 - Low oblique

 When the image of the horizon is inclined on the picture.

 When the horizon is not seen and the camera tilted in axis of 30.
 They provided information of the enemy territory without crossing the border.
 Features can be easily recognized as these provide views familiar to the eyes.
 However some such as buildings, hills etc. the scale variation is large and therefore preparation of maps become more laborious and expensive.
 With multiple lens camera one vertical and up to six oblique can be taken at one expose.
 Vertical photographs are the principal mode of photogrammetry work oblique are seldom use for mapping or measure application but are advantageous in interpretive work and for reconnaissance.

 The terminology used in air photograph geometry is explained with reference to the given figure.

 Rays form ptc on the ground pass through ‘o’ called as perspective centre.